data-integrations/dlp-plugins/docs/SensitiveRecordDecrypt-transform.md

 The `DLP Administrator` role must be granted to the service account to allow this plugin to access the DLP APIs.

-While using `Deterministic Encryption` with `KMS Wrapped Key`, `Cloud KMS CryptoKey Encrypter/Decrypter` role must be granted to `Cloud Data Loss Prevention Service Agent`
+While using `Deterministic Encryption` with `KMS Wrapped Key`, the `Cloud KMS CryptoKey Encrypter/Decrypter` role must be granted to `Cloud Data Loss Prevention Service Agent`

 Description
 -----------